RushFTK/osu-wiki/wiki/Tournaments/GBC/GBC_2022_Autumn/en.md

       - All screenshots **MUST** be taken using the game itself (using `Shift` + `F12`), that is, they must be hosted on the `https://osu.ppy.sh/` domain.
 Any other form of screenshot will be denied.
      - Player scores may be derived from the official stream as a last resort, in cases where the match is streamed.
 11. If less than the minimum amount of required players are present at match time,  the match can be postponed for up to 10 minutes.
 If, after this period, there are still not enough players for either, a *win by default* will be declared for the team with the most members present.
-    - The minimum amount of required players is defined as the amount of players needed to play a beatmap.
+    - The minimum amount of required players is the amount of players needed to play a beatmap without any vacant spots in the lobby (i.e. 3 participants must be present for the match to begin).
 12. Exchanging players during games is allowed without limitations, except tournament-specific rules.
 See the [match instructions](#match-instructions) for details.
 13. If a player disconnects between beatmaps and the team cannot provide a substitute, the match can be delayed for up to 10 minutes (limited to once per team, per match).
 14. **The size for a team is 5.**